PolkaGate/extension/README.md

     - if developing, after making changes - reload the extension

 Once added, you can create an account or import via multiple options.
-To view more helpful video view our channel on [Youtune](https://youtube.com/@polkagate);
+To view helpful videos follow our channel on [Youtune](https://youtube.com/@polkagate);

 ### Testing